linslin/angular-odm/readme.md

 ```

 #### Create ODM configuration
 > The configuration module needs to be named `ODMConfiguration` with a constant defined as `ODM`.
 For example in a `app/config` directory.
 Naming is strict.
 All Database configurations will be placed here.
-Here is a example database setup with three table in it.
+Here is a example database setup with three tables in it.
 > Database schema will automatically created on AngularJS application startup.

 ```javascript